 Some software can defeat the SecureToken security mechanism and record Flash content over RTMP.
 To protect your Flash content over RTMP, we suggest that you combine SecureToken with Wowza StreamLock AddOn, RTMPS, or RTMPE

-Authentication for RTMP and RTSP sources
+Authentication for RTMP and RTSP publishing

 RTMP and RTSP user name and password authentication is described in the following articles: